Particular/RepoStandards/README.md

 ### Decision making

+Some changes are more impactful than others.
+For example, this is the case when the proposed changes are more restrictive than the current settings.
+When this is the case:
 - Changes to standards should require more than a simple majority.
 Fifty percent is too low; around eighty percent agreement that a rule causes friction was mentioned as a rough benchmark.
 - The cost and impact of changing a rule should always be part of the argument, including the effect on existing repositories and branches.
 - Some improvements may not require new or changed coding standards at all, depending on the nature of the change.